ZM7/ZM7.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Mengqi Zhang (张孟奇), a tenure-track assistant professor in the [School of Computer Science and Technology, Shandong University](https://www.cs.sdu.edu.cn/).
-I am a member of the [Information Retrieval Lab](https://ir.sdu.edu.cn/index_en.htm).
-Before that, I got my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) and University of Chinese Academy Sciences (UCAS), under the supervision of Professor [Liang Wang](https://scholar.google.com.hk/citations?user=8kzzUboAAAAJ&hl=zh-CN), and co-advised by Associate Professors [Shu Wu](https://scholar.google.com.hk/citations?user=qVge6YYAAAAJ&hl=zh-CN) and [Qiang Liu](https://scholar.google.com.hk/citations?user=D-lKLcMAAAAJ&hl=zh-CN).
+I am Mengqi Zhang (张孟奇), a tenure-track assistant professor in the [School of Computer Science and Technology of Shandong University](https://www.cs.sdu.edu.cn/), and a member of the [Information Retrieval Lab](https://ir.sdu.edu.cn/index_en.htm).
+Before that, I got my Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) and University of Chinese Academy of Sciences (UCAS), under the supervision of Professor [Liang Wang](https://scholar.google.com.hk/citations?user=8kzzUboAAAAJ&hl=zh-CN), and co-advised by Associate Professors [Shu Wu](https://scholar.google.com.hk/citations?user=qVge6YYAAAAJ&hl=zh-CN) and [Qiang Liu](https://scholar.google.com.hk/citations?user=D-lKLcMAAAAJ&hl=zh-CN).